ahsu1230/mathnavigatorSite/constellations/gemini-user/README.md

 This will run the `gemini-user` website at <http://localhost:9000>.
 Open this url with an Internet browser.
 This website will continue to run until the CLI is closed or you quit the process using `Ctrl-C`.

-## Navigating the codebase

-Take a look at the "scripts" section of `package.json`.
-You can see all available commands when working on this project.

-In general, style sheets and unit tests should be kept within the same component folder so they can easily be referenced via relative pathing.

 ## To Run Tests

 ```unix